codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

 # eCommerce-Online-Inventory-Sequelize

-I need to focus on making flashcards right now because otherwise, I will not
+I need to focus on making flashcards right now because otherwise, I will not be

 ## Description